pk-ux/alpaca-mcp-server/README.md

 ### Troubleshooting HTTP Transport Issues
 - **Port not listening**: Ensure the server started successfully and check firewall settings
-- **Connection refused**: Verify the server is running on 127.0.0.1:8000 (fixed by MCP SDK)
+- **Connection refused**: Verify the server is running on the expected host:port
 - **ENOENT errors**: Make sure you're using the updated server command with `--transport http`
-- **Remote access**: Use SSH tunneling or reverse proxy since server only binds to localhost
+- **Remote access**: Use `--host 0.0.0.0` for direct access, or SSH tunneling for localhost binding
-- **Port conflicts**: If port 8000 is busy, stop the conflicting service (MCP SDK uses fixed port)
+- **Port conflicts**: Use `--port <PORT>` to specify a different port if default is busy

 ## Security Notice

 This server can place real trades and access your portfolio.
 Treat your API keys as sensitive credentials.
 Review all actions proposed by the LLM carefully, especially for complex options strategies or multi-leg trades.

-**HTTP Transport Security**: When using HTTP transport, the server binds to localhost (127.0.0.1:8000) only for security.
-For remote access, use SSH tunneling (`ssh -L 8000:localhost:8000 user@server`) or a reverse proxy with authentication for secure access.
+**HTTP Transport Security**: When using HTTP transport, the server defaults to localhost (127.0.0.1:8000) for security.
+For remote access, you can bind to all interfaces with `--host 0.0.0.0`, use SSH tunneling (`ssh -L 8000:localhost:8000 user@server`), or set up a reverse proxy with authentication for secure access.

 ## Usage Analytics Notice